kddubey/cappr/docs/source/computational_performance.rst

 -----------

 Significant memory savings can be achieved by improving the current implementation of batching.
 Currently, all of the completions are ran in parallel per prompt.
-They can be batched too; each prompt-completion pair can be processed one at a time.
+In the future, I'll enable completions to be batched as well; each prompt-completion pair will be processed one at a time.
 This should result in significant memory savings over text generation because a CAPPr prompt is typically much smaller than a text generation prompt.
 A text generation prompt must describe each class in the prompt, and the model must attend to all of this information to perform well.
 A CAPPr prompt doesn't need to include info about the classes to perform well.
 And a completion is just one of the classes.
-As a result, model context and memory requirements can be slightly relaxed.
+As a result, model context and memory requirements can be relaxed.